mlabs-haskell/clb/docs/reports/ms6/article.md

 ## Emulator core: `clb` library

-The core part of the emulator is Haskell `clb` library which is self-sufficient for use cases that solely require a pure ledger state.
+The core part of the emulator is the Haskell `clb` library which is self-sufficient for use cases that solely require a pure ledger state.
 Unlike PSM, CLB uses `cardano-ledger` to maintain the state which guarantees it behaves exactly the same way the real ledger does (being properly configured).

-The API provided by `clb` library is utterly simple and mostly defined over types from `cardano-api` which makes the client code highly compatible with a real node.
+The API provided by the `clb` library is utterly simple and mostly defined over types from `cardano-api` which makes the client code highly compatible with a real node.
-It implements a _pure state_ that holds a ledger instance that one can easily and cheaply spin up, getting access to corresponding signing keys that control genesis funds.
+It implements a _pure state_ that holds a ledger instance that one can easily and cheaply spin up, getting access to corresponding signing keys that control initial funds.
 Among core supported operations:
+* querying UTxO state
 * transaction submitting
-* querying UTxO state
 * jumping to a future slot

-To use such an API, the client should be able to build transactions, including coin selection stage and balancing.
+To use such an API, the client should be able to build transactions, including coin selection and balancing.
 Though it is arguably not the most common case, we believe this ability is important, since it plays very well with the idea of modularity.
-On the one hand, one can use whatever tool for transaction building, with the core of the emulator being agnostic on the client's off-chain code.
+That way one can use whatever tool for transaction building, with the core of the emulator being agnostic on the client's off-chain code.
-On the other hand, as was already mentioned one can easily switch from the emulator to a real node.
+At the same time as was already mentioned one can easily switch from the emulator to a real network.

-Being just a pure ledger state, `clb` library has many limitations.
+Being just a pure ledger state, the `clb` library has many limitations.
 Most importantly, the blockchain and consensus are not involved which means there is no notion of:
 * time, slots, and epochs
 * blocks

-The former poses a problem for testing, since quite often the logic relies on time.
+The former poses a problem for testing since quite often the logic relies on time.
 Moreover, testing time-dependent contracts against a real network is also problematic without scaling validity intervals: waiting over even a non-significant span is prohibitively slow.
-Scaling also comes at some price and potentially could hide subtle bugs.
+Scaling also comes at a price and potentially could cover subtle bugs.

-Being a pure state, to alleviate this impediment `clb` offers a way to travel in the future instantaneously by specifying the target slot number and providing facilities to go forth and back between wall clock time and slots.
+Being a pure state, to alleviate this impediment the `clb` library offers a way to travel in the future instantaneously by specifying the target slot number and providing facilities to go forth and back between wall clock time and slots.